adon-cloudcannon/landing-page-test/src/collections/case-studies/the-new-dynamic.md

 And with every site tND creates, and every additional content editor taking the reins of their own site, tND will be more empowered to do what they do best: research, design, and develop the best possible websites.

-{% bookshop "markdown/quote" quote:"The fact that you can preview links, the way that you choose your images, those kinds of things are really helpful to editors.
+> The fact that you can preview links, the way that you choose your images, those kinds of things are really helpful to editors.
 And when you add content to a page just like a page builder, you can click on any one of those blocks and see all of its styles and its content.
 That's pretty powerful.
-As an overall product, it's very cool." %}
+As an overall product, it's very cool.

 ## An agency that takes responsibility